The Curriculum – Personal Pathways

 Key Stage Four

 Pupils at Rushcliffe School will continue to get support through Key Stage Four if needed.
 This may involve personalised curriculums, 1:1 sessions, additional qualifications such as ASDAN courses or in class support.
 At this stage, we also look into whether a student is likely to need additional support for exams through Exam Access Arrangements.
 This may include additional time, use of a word processor, reader or a scribe.
 In order for a pupil to qualify for this support, they will need to be formally assessed.
 If a student does qualify, this will become their 'normal way of working' for all lessons.
 Pupils are identified for assessment through teacher reports, past data and referrals.
-This process is led by the SENCO, Rebecca Myers.
+This process is led by the SENCO, Rebecca Moors.

 Key Stage Five